copyninja/copyninja.info/content/devops/my_mail_setup.rst

    systemctl enable --user mailsync.service systemctl start --user mailsync.timer

 So that's how I've sync and send mail from my system.
-If you see that there is a way to improve things please do let me know.
-Happy Holidays :-).
+I came to know about *afew* from Jonas Smedegaard who also proof read this post.
+So next step I will try to improve my notmuch configuration using afew and of course a post will follow after that :-).